russelsantos19/100-days-of-code/r1-log.md

 ### R1D96
 I add a time column and fix some errors in the appointments project.
 You can now set, view, and edit an appointment from any day, month, and year and do it without errors.

+### R1D97
+I finally added the time to my appointments component app.
+I also fix its design.
+I plan to go and make the week view and month view of the appointments.
+I want to finish this component before this challenge ends and present it in twitter.